WestK Quay and WestK Ferry, new Sai Sha bus routes - Issue 13 (December 2025)

 About the pier

-This pier, which is located at the southwesterly tip of Kowloon, was originally a proposed new replacement of the old Jordan Road ferry pier when the peninsula was reclaimed from the 1970s to the 1990s.
+This pier, located at the southwestern tip of Kowloon, was originally proposed as a replacement for the old Jordan Road ferry pier when the peninsula was reclaimed from the 1970s to the 1990s.
 WKCD plans to develop the dock as a means to make visitors more accessible by water transport and also to bolster visitor flow in and out of WKCD, especially M+.
 The pier was also available for other public ferries to berth, on a pre-booked basis using their online portal, which is free of charge.

 The pier was designed to be accessible to people with disabilities, and therefore, a ramp-and-platform design was used.
-This design, which was used by the Star FerrySun Ferry, and HKKF at most of their piers, featured a platform that could lift and lower according to water levels.
-A ramp connects the platform to provide step-free access between the pier entrance and the ferry.
-What was unique to this platform was a single-deck design rather than the double-deck found in most ferry piers, as most ferries contain only one main deck access for passengers.
-Other amenities of the dock include an information booth for enquiries about the ferry services and all other information about WKCD.
+This design, used by Star FerrySun Ferry, and HKKF at most of their piers, featured a platform that could be raised and lowered according to water levels.
+A ramp connects the platform, providing accessible, step-free access between the pier entrance and the ferry.
+What made this platform unique was its single-deck design, unlike most ferry piers that have double decks.
+Most ferries only have one main passenger deck.
+Other amenities at the dock include an information booth for inquiries about ferry services and other WKCD details.

 New ferry service